Registered on 30 March 2017

-This is an English translation of the Articles of Association of Oriola-KD Corporation adopted at the Annual General Meeting on 14 March 2016 and registered in the Trade Register on 2 May 2016.
+This is an English translation of the Articles of Association of Oriola Corporation adopted at the Annual General Meeting on 14 March 2017 and registered in the Trade Register on 30 March 2017.
 In the event of any discrepancies between the original Articles of Association in Finnish and this English translation, the Finnish language version shall govern.

-The company’s corporate name is Oriola-KD Oyj in Finnish, Oriola-KD Abp in Swedish and Oriola-KD Corporation in English.
+The company’s corporate name is Oriola Oyj in Finnish, Oriola Abp in Swedish and Oriola Corporation in English.
 The company is domiciled in Espoo.

 The company shall be engaged in the wholesale and supply of pharmaceuticals and other healthcare products as well as in other business operations related to or comparable with the healthcare branch.
 The company may own and administer real estate and securities and other financial instruments and trade in them.
 The company may conduct the above-mentioned operations either directly or through subsidiaries and associated companies.